mandeep/Mausoleum/README.rst

 The command will open a new window that includes tabs that group Tomb functions into separate tabs.
-The 'Create' tab receives information needed to create a new tomb, the 'Open' tab allows the user to fill in information regarding the opening of an existing tomb, and the 'Close' tab lets the user close opened tombs, the 'List' tab displays all active tombs, and the 'Config' tab allows the user to make configuration changes to the GUI.
+The 'Create' tab receives information needed to create a new tomb, the 'Open' tab allows the user to fill in information regarding the opening of an existing tomb, the 'Close' tab lets the user close opened tombs, the 'Resize' tab gives the user the ability to resize an existing tomb, the 'List' tab displays all active tombs, and the 'Config' tab allows the user to make configuration changes to the GUI.

 ************************
 Command Line Application